 You know how the saying goes, right?
 That “you don’t know what you have until it’s gone”… Well, I didn’t know how good I had it as a vegan living in Hamilton.
 Until I left.
 Seriously, for a city smack bang in the middle of New Zealand’s dairying country, Hamilton has its act together when it comes to plant-based dining options.

-rub a little more salt in the wound help people find fantastic plant-based food in my former hometown, I decided to put together a vegan food guide on my favourite places to eat in Hamilton.
+I’ve been lucky enough to go back to Hamilton a couple of times since I moved away, and the vegan scene just keeps getting stronger and stronger.
+So to help people find fantastic vegan food in Hamilton, I decided to put together a vegan food guide on my favourite places to eat in my former hometown.
 Enjoy!

 Where to eat Great Vegan Food in Hamilton

 Famous for their mouth-watering raw cakes and colourful buddha bowls, Two Birds Eatery in Hamilton East is an excellent choice for the health conscious vegan.
 There are fantastic vegan options on the menu, plus they usually have a good choice of both sweet and savoury vegan goodies in the cabinet too.

 Two Birds is open for breakfast and lunch 7 days a week at Clyde Street Shopping Centre.

 Dough Bros is a gourmet pizza restaurant serving up no less than 4 vegan pizzas!
 They also offer two vegan desserts, and a good range of sides including kale chips, roasted almonds and chunky hand-cut potato chips.
 Dough Bros is hands down the best vegan pizza I’ve eaten to date… Try the wild mushroom – you won’t regret it!

 Dough Bros is open for dinner from Tuesday – Sunday at 250 Victoria Street.